 Filing a false report is an interesting crime in that it is a crime concerning speech, not actions.
 Though our constitution protects our right to free speech, the ability to file a false police report is one of a relatively few types of speech that is not protected.
 Depending on where you live and the seriousness of the false report, the crime can result in either misdemeanor or felony charges.
 In most states, the general rule is that those false reports resulting in inconvenience will likely end up as misdemeanors, while those causing costly and widespread confusion will end as felony charges.

 Here in North Carolina, the crime is known officially as filing a false report to law enforcement agencies or officers and the crime is found in North Carolina Code Section 14-225.
 The law states that, “Any person who shall willfully make or cause to be made to a law enforcement agency or officer any false, misleading or unfounded report, for the purpose of interfering with the operation of a law enforcement agency, or to hinder or obstruct any law enforcement officer in the performance of his duty, shall be guilty of a Class 2 misdemeanor.”
 A person convicted of a Class 2 misdemeanor in North Carolina faces a potential $1,000 fine and up to sixty days behind bars, reason enough to think twice before filing a false report.

+If you or someone you know has been charged with a crime and is in need of the services of an experienced criminal defense attorney, please give me a call to set up an appointment today.
 Arnold & Smith, PLLC is a Charlotte based criminal defense, traffic violation defense and civil litigation law firm servicing Charlotte and the surrounding area.
-If you or someone you know needs the assistance of an experienced criminal defense attorney in Charlotte, North Carolina, please contact Arnold & Smith, PLLC today at (855) 370-2828 or find additional resources here.
+If you or someone you know need legal assistance, please contact Arnold & Smith, PLLC today at (855) 370-2828 or find additional resources here.

 About the Author